boydx/geosalad/PITCHME.md

 * Looping through collections (of collections)
 @ulend

----?background-opacity=20
+---
 ## List
-An ordered mutable sequence of values separated by a comma and enclosed in square brackets
+An mutable sequence of values separated by a comma and enclosed in square brackets

 ---
 ```python